 What is a lawyer?

 A lawyer is an umbrella term used to describe a person who is a Licensed Legal Practitioner.
 Lawyers can give legal advice or represent clients in court.
 This includes solicitors, barristers, and chartered legal executives.
 It’s a commonly used term here in the UK and is often used interchangeably with the term solicitor but essentially means the same thing.

 What is a solicitor?

-A solicitor is someone who provides legal support, advice and representation in a variety of matters such as criminal law, business law, family law and property law to the client.
-Solicitors usually deal with the paperwork and communications that are involved with the clients case.
-They ensure the accuracy of all procedures and given legal advice, while also preparing paperwork for court when necessary.
+A solicitor is someone who provides legal support, advice, and representation in a variety of matters such as criminal law, business law, family law, and property law to the client.
+Solicitors usually deal with the paperwork and communications that are involved with the client's case.
+They ensure the accuracy of all procedures and give legal advice, while also preparing paperwork for court when necessary.

 Solicitors can represent a client in court, but more often they will turn to a barrister to represent their client in court.

 A barrister is usually hired by a solicitor and is a specialist in advocating for their clients in court.
 They are highly skilled in presenting persuasive arguments and will delve into the client’s character and behaviour in order to present the best possible case in favour of the client.
 Going beyond the client, they can examine all the evidence and cross-examine witnesses in court.

 In some cases, they might be hired by a legal firm to provide expert advice and representation for clients and can even be brought in on an ad hoc basis to help advise on the strategy for client cases, whether that be to fight the case or seek a settlement.